We take a closer look at what might be the underlying causes of industrial relations tensions of 2017.

 HRM is not the only site that has published legal pieces on recent cases about what constitutes a contractor and an employee – and other stories about the gig economy, such as the work safety laws that apply to the men and women injured while riding for Deliveroo.

-And just this month an administrative judge in New York ruled that three Uber drivers (plaintiffs in a case organised by the New York Taxi Workers Alliance) and “others similarly situated” should be considered employees for the purposes of unemployment benefits.
+In June an administrative judge in New York ruled that three Uber drivers (plaintiffs in a case organised by the New York Taxi Workers Alliance) and “others similarly situated” should be considered employees for the purposes of unemployment benefits.
 Uber immediately appealed the decision – putting off the question of whether the gig economy’s biggest success story can survive in the US (and the world) if IR laws remain as they are.

 As we’ve reported on previously, the deal struck between Unions NSW and gig economy job platform Airtasker in May could be a sign that there’s a space for organised workers in the future.
 On the other hand, there are questions about whether the gesture will end up being anything more than symbolic.